DTZ/TELC Reading B1: Understanding Texts and Passing the Exam

 Choose texts at A2–B1 level

-Texts that are too difficult demotivate.
+Too difficult texts can be demotivating.
 Choose material that is one level above your current level.

 Tip 03

-Try to infer the meaning of unknown words from context.
-This trains real exam skills – without a dictionary.
+Try to deduce the meaning of unknown words from the context.
+This trains real exam competence – without a dictionary.

 Tip 04